 Marshall’s readings of the Constitution brought him into conflict with the Republican-Democrat opponents of the Federalists.
 Chief among them was President Thomas Jefferson.
 Although the two men were cousins, Marshall and Jefferson were continually in conflict.
 Marshall believed that a strong federal government was necessary to ensure that the government would meet the needs of all the people.
 Jefferson, on the other hand, believed that the power of government should remain largely in the hands of the states.
 Marshall and Jefferson also took opposing positions at the trial of former Vice President Aaron Burr in (1807).

 John Marshall died on July 6, 1835 in Philadelphia.
-On July 8, while tolling for the funeral procession of the Great Chief Justice, the historic Liberty Bell cracked.
-Since then, the great bell has been on display but has never rung again.
-Marshall’s body was brought back to Richmond and laid next to that of his beloved wife in Shockoe Hill Cemetery.
+Two days later, on July 8, the historic Liberty Bell was rung for Marshall’s funeral procession.
+Marshall’s body was then brought back to Richmond and laid to rest beside his beloved wife in Shockoe Hill Cemetery.

 His passing was mourned by the nation, but his legacy remains.